 By KBB.com Editors

-A battered economy and yo-yoing gas prices have led to a comeback in entry-level compact cars, and the 2010 Nissan Versa is perfectly positioned to take full advantage of the situation.
+After a bruising bout with the economic realities of a bad recession, many Americans are moving to minimize their cost of living.
+That means giving up the big SUV for something more practical and fuel efficient.
+But, thanks to cars like the 2011 Nissan Versa, consumers don't have to give up comfort, room and technology.
 "For the first time in many years," said a Nissan senior marketing manager, many shoppers are "giving serious consideration" to smaller automobiles.
 These marketing folks detect a "void" in the sub-$14,000 price range, noting that a new generation of young people, known as "echo boomers," will reach driving age soon.
 Billed as a "no-compromise" value-priced offering that reaches beyond basic amenities, the Versa offers class-leading horsepower and torque, along with a host of unique features and generous interior space.

 Affordable Navigation System

-Costing just a bit more than a really good portable navigation device, Nissan's new navigation radio offers the added benefit of XM Satellite Radio and real-time traffic updates.
-The controls are easy to understand and operate and the 5-inch color screen provides large, legible directions; it's also an unlikely target for smash and grab thieves.
+Costing just a bit more than a really good portable navigation device, Nissan's newest navigation radio offers the added benefit of XM Satellite Radio and real-time traffic updates.
+The controls are easy to understand and operate and the 5-inch color screen provides large, legible directions; it's also an unlikely target for smash-and-grab thieves.

 Xtronic Continuously Variable Transmission (CVT):

 Nissan has been a leader in CVT installations, which substitute a belt and twin variable-diameter pulleys for the usual gears.
 The result is exceptionally smooth, linear and rewarding operation – once the driver gets accustomed to the fact that no gear changes will be taking place.